ClickHouse/ClickHouse/docs/en/query_language/table_functions/odbc.md

 **Getting data from the local MySQL installation via ODBC**

-This example is for linux Ubuntu 18.04 and MySQL server 5.7.
+This example is for Ubuntu Linux 18.04 and MySQL server 5.7.

-Ensure that there are unixODBC and MySQL Connector are installed.
+Ensure that unixODBC and MySQL Connector are installed.

-By default (if installed from packages) ClickHouse starts on behalf of the user `clickhouse`.
-Thus you need to create and configure this user at MySQL server.
+By default (if installed from packages), ClickHouse starts as user `clickhouse`.
+Thus you need to create and configure this user in the MySQL server.

 ```
 sudo mysql